 You can select one of three guarantee levels being either the 75/75 guarantee, 75/100 guarantee or 100/100 guarantee.
 You can only hold one guarantee level in each policy.
 For more information on the guarantee levels, see Guaranteed benefits.

-You can select from one of four series available:
+You can select from one of five series available:

-- Standard series;
+- · Standard series:

 - Preferred series 1;

+- Partner series;

-- · Partner series; or
+- · Preferred partner series; or

-- Preferred partner series.
+- · Constellation series.

 You cannot hold units from multiple series in a single policy at the same time.